A new quasi-analytic class: Two examples

 In \cite{Marmi_Sauzin}, Marmi and Sauzin used \'Ecalle resurgence theory to construct a space containing the $q$-logarithm which is quasi-analytic at quadratic points, but these points define only a zero measure set on the circle~\cite{Ecalle_fonctions}.

-In this paper, we construct a certain sheaf of functions that we decided to call {\em meandromorphic functions} because in the classical examples, the curves related to meandromorphic functions often have the shape of a meander.
-These functions are Whitney $C^\infty$ on a set which is, as a general rule, of positive measure ; therefore they have Taylor expansions at all points, but these expansions need not converge.
+In this paper, we construct a certain sheaf of functions that we decided to call {\em meandromorphic functions} because, in the complex situation, they originated from series defining Riemann surfaces which wind around the poles and have the shape of a complex meander, like in the Poincar\'e or Euler examples.
 We will show that the sheaf is quasi-analytic under appropriate arithmetic conditions.
 These conditions exclude Whitney $C^\infty$ functions obtained as limits of sums which have a zero Taylor expansion such as $ \sum_{k=0}^n \frac{(-1)^k k!}{\pi_k} z^k$.
+They also exclude some monogenic functions such as the Perez-Marco Cantor Riemannium~\cite{Perez_Marco_2020_Cantor}.

-\subsection{\em Content of the paper}
+\subsection{Content of the paper}

 In the first section we set up the basic formalism of {\em perforations} that we will use for the rest of the paper and define a sheaf of {\em summable functions} defined by a perforation.\\ The second section is devoted to first {\em regularity properties} of summable sequences.
 We define Diophantine perforations and meandromorphic series and prove a Taylor formula.
-Then we formulate the main theorem of the paper stating that, under appropriate conditions, the sheaf of meandromorphic sums is quasi-analytic.\\ In the third section, we recall basic facts about Gevrey classes and show that meandromorphic functions are in fact of Gevrey class under Diophantine conditions on perforations.\\ In section four we study the polar decomposition of meandromorphic sums using simple $L^2$-theory on annuli around the poles.\\ In section five, we braid the strands together and show the main theorem for Gevrey class $1$ meandromorphic functions.\\ In section six, we show that by a covering argument the general case can be reduced to the Gevrey $1$ case.Finally, we observe that our results imply, as a general rule, the divergence of the Taylor expansion of meandromorphic sums.
+Then we formulate the main theorem of the paper stating that, under appropriate conditions, the sheaf of meandromorphic sums is quasi-analytic.\\ In the third section, we recall basic facts about Gevrey classes and show that meandromorphic functions are in fact of Gevrey class under Diophantine conditions on perforations.\\ In section four we study the polar decomposition of meandromorphic sums similar to the pole decomposition of rational functions.\\ In section five, we braid the strands together and show the main theorem for Gevrey class $1$ meandromorphic functions.\\ In section six, we show that by a covering argument the general case can be reduced to the Gevrey $1$ case.
+Finally, we observe that our results imply, as a general rule, the divergence of the Taylor expansion of meandromorphic sums.

 In the first appendix, we illustrate how the results apply to the Poincar\'e meander.
 In the second appendix we give some details on the estimates needed for the Euler quantum logarithm and compare them with those obtained by Marmi and Sauzin.
-Although the applications of our results to normal forms of dynamical systems are obvious, we keep them for later papers.
+Although the applications of our results to normal forms, dynamical systems and KAM theory are obvious, we keep them for later papers.